klees/ILIAS/docs/development/maintenance.md

 Authorities** the company can propose a prioritized candidate for the succession.

+## Process to Change Authorities
+* Please contact the Product Manager and the Techncial Board per email, if you would like to give up an Authority.
+* If an Authority has nobody assigned or if the holder of an Authority would like to pass the responsibility over to somebody else, the Authority is listed in the agenda of the Jour Fixe.
+* To apply for an Authority of a component that currently has a holder of the Authority to (De-)Assign Authorities, it is recommended to contact this person before taking the next step.
+* To change the Assignement of an Authority please provide a Pull Request against the `trunk`-branch of the [official ILIAS Repository](https://github.com/ILIAS-eLearning/ILIAS) making the corresponding change.
+Please explain in its message why this change should be made.
+Also shortly report your exchange with the person holding the Authority to (De-)Assign Authorities, if you are not this person.
+* Add the tags `authorities`, `documentation`, and `technical board` to the Pull Request.
+* The Product Manager and the Technical Board will discuss your request as quickly as possible.
+Depending on the Authority, the Component, and your role in the community, you might be invited for a short talk to get to know you and your plans for the component better.
+* If the Product Manager and the Technical Board see no obstacles to your application, they table the Pull Request for the next Jour Fixe and merge it afterwards.

 ## How Authority Assignments are Stored
 Authorities are tracked in `maintenance.json` files placed in the root of the corresponding [component](https://github.com/ILIAS-eLearning/ILIAS/blob/trunk/docs/development/components-and-directories.md)